Overview of Good Shepherd Rehabilitation Network’s 2016 Community Health Needs Assessment (CHNA)

 The HCCLV includes representation from The Dorothy Rider Pool Health Care Trust, Good Shepherd Rehabilitation Network (GSRN), Lehigh Valley Health Network, Sacred Heart HealthCare System, St. Luke’s University Health Network, and KidsPeace Psychiatric Hospital.
-GSRN’s participation in the joint CHNA is primarily focused on addressing the needs of persons with disabilities and those with medical rehabilitation needs.
+GSRN’s participation in the joint CHNA is primarily focused on addressing the health and health-related needs of persons with disabilities and those with medical rehabilitation needs.
 The coordinated CHNA process provides the not-for-profit health care systems the opportunity to fulfill the requirement of Section 9007 of the Patient Protection and Affordable Care Act of 2010 to perform a CHNA every three years commencing with a hospital’s first fiscal year after the Act became law.
 Participation in the coordinated CHNA process also enables each hospital to respond affirmatively to the CHNA-related questions listed under Schedule H, Part V, Section B of IRS Form 990 as revised in 2010.

 The HCCLV’s coordinated CHNA process incorporated best practice standards recommended by the American Public Health Association (APHA) and the Association for Community Health Improvement (ACHI).
 The HCCLV actively partnered with many stakeholders, community based organizations and community members in the process.
 The CHNA incorporated several health assessment strategies including an analysis of existing community health measures and secondary data as well as community input and engagement activities.